These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting all DeLuca factors - pain, fatigue, weakness, incoordination, flare-ups, and repetitive use effects

-Why: The examiner may not ask about all six DeLuca factors.
+The examiner may not ask about all six DeLuca factors.
 If you wait to be asked, important rating-relevant information may not be documented in the DBQ.

-Do this instead: Proactively address all six factors: 'I want to make sure you know about my pain levels, how quickly I fatigue, the weakness I experience, any coordination problems, my flare-ups, and how my function declines with repeated use.'
+Instead: Proactively address all six factors: 'I want to make sure you know about my pain levels, how quickly I fatigue, the weakness I experience, any coordination problems, my flare-ups, and how my function declines with repeated use.'
 Prepare a written note you can reference.

 Impact: Missing DeLuca factors can prevent a rating increase at any tier